 Want to jazz up an ordinary pack of store-bought gnocchi?
 This easy-peasy vegetarian baked gnocchi recipe has got you covered.
 Each mouth-watering bite is packed with flavour and texture, thanks to a medley of tomato, broccoli, and mushrooms in a creamy, herby béchamel sauce topped with a crispy, cheesy crust.

 And the best part?
 You can prep and bake in one pan and there's no need to pre-cook anything.
 Whether you follow the recipe to the letter or mix things up by throwing in whatever veggies you have to hand - this versatile recipe is sure to be a hit.

 Looking for more ways to take store-bought gnocchi to a whole new level?
 You should try this Fried Gnocchi Recipe with Spinach and Feta.
-For more comforting vegetarian weeknight-friendly pasta dishes take a look at my Cheesy Pasta Bake and Pesto Lasagne.
+For more comforting vegetarian weeknight-friendly pasta dishes take a look at my Cheesy Pasta Bake, Roast Pumpkin Pasta, and Pesto Lasagne.
 Or if you want to try making your own gnocchi this Homemade Sweet Potato Gnocchi Recipe is surprisingly quick and easy.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 ✅ 6 reasons why you should choose this recipe:

 - Packed with fresh veggies - broccoli, tomatoes and mushroom